wp-plugins/google-maps-easy/readme.txt

 * set the google map width in pixels or percent;
 * set the map height in pixels;
-* choose the google map stylization **(PRO feature)** - click "Choose style" button and select your map style, click "Apply" button on style that you like;
+* choose the google map stylization **(PRO feature)** - click "Choose style" button and select your google map style, click "Apply" button on style that you like;
 * set the google map zoom - simply using the mouse wheel or zoom buttons on the google map;
 * delete the google map